sjackman/white-spruce-organelles-paper/README.md

 *S. noctiflora* and *S. conica* (6.7 Mbp and 11.3 Mbp, respectively; Sloan et al. 2012).

-The SMarTForests project have recently published a set of stepwise improved assemblies of the 20 gigabase white spruce (*Picea glauca*) genome (Birol et al.
+The SMarTForests project has recently published a set of stepwise improved assemblies of the 20 gigabase white spruce (*Picea glauca*) genome (Birol et al.
 2013; Warren, Keeling, et al. 2015), a gymnosperm genome seven times the size of the human genome, sequenced using the Illumina HiSeq and MiSeq sequencing